 The team views assessment as an important aspect of teaching, whether that be reflection upon tutor feedback or collaborative work with peers to critique draft thinking or writing.
 Hence, the assessment pattern has appropriate diversity, consistent with the programme rationale.
 Assessment will involve formative and summative dimensions and include working with past papers, presentations, reports, essays and case studies.
 In particular, care has been taken to structure student assessment workload to facilitate two agendas.
 One particular need students have expressed is that of time; therefore, most assessment is timetabled at the end of the semester.
-Secondly, it is recognised that, left unsupported, this could create assessment overload in a particular timescale.
-Therefore, assessment support and formative assessment is provided at appropriate intervals throughout each module.
+Secondly, it is recognised that, left unsupported, this could create assessment is provided at appropriate intervals throughout each module.
 This enables students to steadily build towards assessment completion.
 Formative assessment takes a variety of forms and includes tutor, peer, self and group assessment of draft work, presentations and structured debate.
 Students are thus able to receive critique of argument from different perspectives, as they work towards summative submission.